-Silky Dogwood is a deciduous shrub with ornamental features.
-Silky Dogwood has attractive greenish-white flower clusters that appear in 2.5-inch clusters in the spring.
+(LATIN: CORNUS AMOMUM) Silky Dogwood is a deciduous shrub with ornamental features.
+Silky Dogwood has attractive greenish-white flower clusters that appear in the spring.
 The flowers mature to berry-like drupes that begin white but slowly turn to a lovely blue for the fall.
 The Silky Dogwood will mature to 8-12' tall with an equal spread.
 No serious insect or disease issues and is fast-growing.
-It does well in moist areas, so would be a great addition for those soggy areas.
 Sun or shade.
 Zone 4-8